danya02/murder-of-lord-waterbrook/text.en.md

 `16.08` Let's mentally remove his mustache, glasses and hat.

-`16.18` Henry, I was thinking of why you smell gasoline when you come to the bedroom!
+`16.18` Henry, and I thought of why you smell gasoline when you come to the bedroom!

 `16.25` That's it!
 I've heard enough!